acoular/acoular/docs/source/news/index.rst

 19.11
 ------------
     * Adds new classes for handling rotating data, including detection of trigger signals and interpolation of sensor data for virtual array emulation (:class:`~acoular.tprocess.Trigger`, :class:`~acoular.tprocess.AngleTracker`, :class:`~acoular.tprocess.SpatialInterpolator`, :class:`~acoular.tprocess.SpatialInterpolatorRotation`, :class:`~acoular.tprocess.SpatialInterpolatorConstantRotation`)
-    * Introduces new :class:`~acoular.tprocess.SampleSplitter` class, which allows distribution of data streams
+    * Introduces new :class:`~acoular.process.SampleSplitter` class, which allows distribution of data streams
     * Adds new (global) caching options for more flexible cache file handling (e.g. never cache results, always cache, cache read-only).
 See :class:`~acoular.configuration.config` for information on how to use this.
     * User can choose whether to use h5py or pytables package for handling hdf files.
 See :class:`~acoular.configuration.config` for information on how to use this.
     * Change: BeamformerGIB behaviour (not calculating sources with eigenvalue of zero)